radrams/child_malnutrition/README.txt

 # it is easier to run this file, no setup required
 ========================================
 /data
-# .xlsx file containing original data
+# original data can be found at https://datacatalog.worldbank.org/dataset/health-nutrition-and-population-statistics
-# .xlsx files containing extracted data for underweight, stunting and wasting
+# This folder has .xlsx files containing extracted data for underweight, stunting and wasting
 ========================================
 /figs
 # figures saved during run-time